 In this section, youth can learn about a wide variety of aspects of Co-op Camp as seen through our Got Questions section below.
-If you have any questions that are not listed or want to learn more about SCYP, reach out via our contact information!
+If you have any questions that are not listed or want to learn more about SCYP, contact us!

 Who goes to Co-op Camp?

 What is Co-op Camp and what do you do there?

 What should I bring with me to Co-op Camp?

 Also, don't forget to bring your fully completed Participant Medical Information and Consent Form to registration.